 HRD’s experimental HWRF

-Most of the differences between HRD’s experimental HWRF and operational HWRF arise from the choice of physical parameterization schemes and resolution.
-In the current study, the experimental HWRF is configured with 2 two-way-interacting computational domains (see Table 1 for details).
+Most of the differences between HRD’s experimental HWRF and the NOAA National Centers for Environmental Prediction (NCEP) operational HWRF arise from the choice of physical parameterization schemes and resolution.
+In the current study, the HRD experimental HWRF is configured with 2 two-way-interacting computational domains (see Table 1 for details).
 The vortex-following nest motion of the inner domain (Gopalakrishnan et al. 2002 and 2006) is suppressed during spin-up and data assimilation cycles and all ensemble members are initialized with co-located inner domains to facilitate grid-point-based spatial covariance computations in the EnKF.
 The 10°x10° inner nest is bigger than that of A12 to encompass the entire circulations of storms with varying rates of forward motion.
-A thorough comparison of the physics parameterizations used in experimental and operational versions of HWRF can be found in Gopalakrishnan et al. (2011).
+A thorough comparison of the physics parameterizations used in the experimental and operational versions of HWRF can be found in Gopalakrishnan et al. (2011).

 HEDAS

-Similar to Zhang et al. (2009) in its mechanics, HEDAS is based on a serial implementation of the square-root EnKF of Whitaker and Hamill (2002).
+Similar to the data assimilation system described in Zhang et al. (2009) in its mechanics, HEDAS is based on a serial implementation of the square-root EnKF of Whitaker and Hamill (2002).
 In a serial update loop, each observation is treated as a scalar quantity, and the update equations of Whitaker and Hamill (2002) are simplified following Snyder and Zhang (2003) equations 4-7.
 Three-dimensional, distance-dependent covariance localization, using a compactly supported fifth-order correlation function following Gaspari and Cohn (1999), is applied.
 Localization length scale is chosen so that most of the vortex is updated given the limited spatial distribution of observations in each cycle (see discussion in A12).
 Further technical details of HEDAS are explained in A12.

 In its real-time application, HEDAS uses 30 ensemble members.
-The initial and lateral boundary ensemble perturbations are obtained from the experimental, EnKF-based global ensemble prediction system developed for the National Centers for Environmental Prediction (NCEP) Global Forecast System (GFS).
-The details of this system and its performance for the prediction of 2009 and 2010 tropical cyclones are summarized in Hamill et al. (2011a and 2011b).
+The initial and lateral boundary ensemble perturbations are obtained from the experimental, EnKF-based global ensemble prediction system developed for the NCEP Global Forecast System (GFS).
+The details of this system and its performance for the prediction of 2009 and 2010 TCs are summarized in Hamill et al. (2011a and 2011b).
 An ensemble spin-up is initialized 6 h prior to the synoptic time around which a respective NOAA P-3 flight is centered.
 The spin-up is carried out for 3-4 h (until the first observations are available) to develop appropriate covariance structures relevant for the scales at which the data assimilation is performed.
 The experimental GFS EnKF initial perturbations, without any covariance inflation, are found to result in comparable ensemble spread to that in A12.
 Therefore, unlike A12, no covariance inflation is applied in the real-data experiments discussed here.

 2008-2011 aircraft cases considered

-A total of 83 cases are considered in which the NOAA P-3 tail Doppler radar collected data (see Table 2 for a list of the individual cases).
-All but 2 Hurricane Hilary (2011) cases were sampled in the Atlantic basin.
-The Hilary cases were sampled in the East Pacific basin.
-The geographical distribution of the observed position of the cases, as obtained from the National Hurricane Center’s (NHC) HURDAT database (Landsea et al. 2004), also known as the “best track database”, is shown in Fig. 1a.
+A total of 83 cases (20 TCs) are considered in which the NOAA P-3 tail Doppler radar collected data (see Table 2 for a list of the individual cases).
+All but two cases (2011 Hurricane Hilary in the eastern North Pacific) were sampled in the Atlantic basin.
+The geographical distribution of the observed positions for these cases, as obtained from the National Hurricane Center’s (NHC) HURDAT database (Landsea et al. 2004), also known as the “best track database”, is shown in Fig. 1a.
 The general proximity of the cases to land is due to the range limitations of the NOAA P-3 aircraft.
 The distribution of the cases according to the their best track intensity category is shown in Fig. 1b.
-A skewed distribution that peaks at tropical storm intensity is evident.
-Overall, more than half of the cases have intensities of tropical storm or category-1 hurricane.
+A skewed distribution that peaks at tropical storm intensity (17.5-32 m s-1) is evident.
+Overall, more than half of the cases have intensities of tropical storm or category-1 hurricane (17.5-42 m s-1).

 Observations assimilated